dbrabon/file_adoption/README.md

 ## Cron Integration

 Scanning occurs exclusively during cron runs.
-The `Cron Frequency` setting controls how often `hook_cron()` invokes the `FileScanner` service.
-Each run records its totals to state so the configuration page can report the last execution.
-When **Enable Adoption** is disabled the run simply updates the `file_adoption_index` table with any discovered orphans.
-When adoption is enabled, matching files are registered immediately.
+The `Cron Frequency` setting determines how often file adoption tasks run.
+Each execution scans the public files directory and, when enabled, adopts orphaned files.
+Results are recorded to state so the configuration page can report the last run.
 Every cron run rebuilds the `file_adoption_index` table so the most current data is always available.

 ## Running Tests